 - thermal lagging, such as pipe insulation.

 'Non-friable', or bonded asbestos is used to refer to asbestos-containing materials in which the asbestos is firmly bound in the matrix of the material.
 These materials are unlikely to release measurable levels of asbestos fibre into the airborne environment if they are left undisturbed.
 Therefore, they generally pose a lower risk to health.

 They are mainly made up of asbestos fibres together with a bonding compound (such as cement), and typically contain up to 15 per cent asbestos.

 Non-friable materials containing asbestos are solid, quite rigid and the asbestos fibres are tightly bound in the material.
 Non-friable materials containing asbestos are the most common in domestic houses.
 They are commonly called 'fibro', 'asbestos cement' and 'AC sheeting'.

 - asbestos cement products (flat, profiled and corrugated sheeting used in walls, ceilings and roofs, moulded items such as downpipes)

 - textured paint

 Low density asbestos fibre board

-Low density asbestos fibre board (LDB) is a lightly compressed board which looks similar to asbestos cement sheeting or plasterboard but is different to asbestos cement (AC) sheeting because it can be easily bent in the hand or dented by soft pressure.
-It is softer than AC sheeting because calcium silicate plaster was used to bond the material instead of cement.
+Low density asbestos fibre board (LDB) is a lightly compressed board which looks similar to asbestos cement (AC) sheeting or plasterboard but is different because it can be easily bent in the hand or dented by soft pressure.
+It is also sometimes referred to as asbestos insulating board.